A Tenth Revolution Group Company

 What is your organization’s biggest challenge in closing the digital skills gap?

-Among those who believe there is an IT skills gap, 46% highlight the time taken to find talent as the main challenge in bridging the skills gap in their organization—the main issue reported in our previous study was attracting candidates with the right industry skills.
+Among those who believe there is an IT skills gap, 56% highlight the time taken to find talent as the main challenge in bridging the gap in their organization—this was also the main issue reported in our previous study.

 There is a lack of qualified/experienced candidates in the marketplace 37%